s7u512/NSSO-77-SAS/README.md

 ## 5. Contributing

-These scripts were designed for personal use, but if you would like to contribute to this project, feel free to fork the repository and make any modifications you see fit.
+These scripts were designed for personal use, but if you would like to contribute to this project, feel free to submit a pull request with changes, or fork the repository and make any modifications you see fit.
 I would like to expand the documentation to make it sufficient for someone to start from absolute scratch.
-I would also like to expand this work into a more generalisable guide towards sample survey estimations through R. If anyone is interested let me know/contribute.
+I would also like to expand this work into a more generalisable guide towards sample survey estimations through R. If you are interested let me know/contribute.

 ## 6. License